Anika-Fariha/anika-fariha/README.md

 ## Hi! 👋 I'm Anika Fariha ##
 I’m a graduate CSE student at BRAC University, passionate about building impactful projects for healthcare and conducting research in the following fields:

-AI in healthcare
+- AI in healthcare, education
-Neuromorphic Computing
+- Neuromorphic Computing
-Computer Vision
+- Computer Vision
-Medical Imaging
+- Medical Imaging

 **Feel free to reach out to me for research queries or collaborations at anikafariha025@gmail.com**